nschan/nf-arassembly/README.md

 # Procedure

-This pipeline will in a first step (COLLECT_READS) extract all fastq.gz files in the readpath folder into a single fastq file.
+This pipeline will in a first step extract all fastq.gz files in the readpath folder into a single fastq file.
+This can be skipped using `--collect false`.

-The pipeline then assembles using flye and uses minimap2 to align reads to the new assembly, and the reference.
+The pipeline then assembles reads into an assembly using flye.
+Then minimap2 aligns reads to the new assembly, and the reference.
 These alignments, together with the assembly and reference genome & annotation will then be used as inputs for QUAST.
 QUAST will run with the following additional parameters: